 The first step to prepare MDF for painting is to sand it.
 Sand the surface and edges using an orbital sander with 180-grit sandpaper.
 Wipe away as much dust as you can with a dry cloth.
 Then use a damp cloth to make sure all the dust is removed.
 Wear the appropriate safety equipment when sanding.

 Put a drop sheet down and place the MDF on the saw horses.
 Stir the undercoat thoroughly, then pour it out into a paint tray.
-Using a paint roller, evenly apply the oil-based undercoat across the MDF.
+Using a paint roller, apply the undercoat evenly across the MDF.
 Paint the edges using a paintbrush or roller.
 Let it dry.

 Once the first undercoat has dried, give it a light sand with a fine-grit sandpaper.
 Wipe away any dust, then apply the second undercoat and let it dry.